 - pay the annual review fee within two months after the review date

 - lodge a Change to company details to update your company’s details if they change during the year, within 28 days after the change, and

 - lodge a Change to company details (if required) to update your company’s details, within 28 days after your annual statement’s issue date.

-For more information, see Information Sheet 3 Annual statements and late fees (INFO 3).
+For more information, see Annual statements.

 Pass a solvency resolution

 The company’s directors must pass a solvency resolution within two months after the company’s review date, unless the company has lodged a financial report with ASIC within twelve months before the review date.